WANdisco/wandisco-documentation-ldm/docs/installation.md

    service livedata-ui status
    ```

-### HiveMigrator

- By default, the LiveData Migrator installation package automatically includes HiveMigrator.

- If you have already installed a previous version of LiveData Migrator that did not include HiveMigrator, uninstall the old version and install the new LiveData Migrator package (that includes HiveMigrator).

 ## Using LiveData Migrator

 Once you have LiveData Migrator running, you can use the [UI](./operation-ui.md), [CLI](./operation-cli.md), or [REST API](./api-reference.md) to start migrating data.